Sanjanadhananjayaa/mslearn-dp100/instructions/03-azureml-designer.md

 1. In the pane on the left, select the Component tab, which contains a wide range of components you can use to transform data before model training.
 You can search for components at the top of the pane.

-2. Drag a **Normalize Data** module to the canvas, below the **diabetes dataset** module.
-Then connect the output from the **diabetes dataset** module to the input of the **Normalize Data** module.
+2. Search and Drag a **Normalize Data** module to the canvas, below the **diabetesdataset** module.
+Then connect the output from the **diabetesdataset** module to the input of the **Normalize Data** module.

     ![new-pipeline](images/connection.png)

-3. Select the **Normalize Data** module and view its settings, noting that it requires you to specify the transformation method and the columns to be transformed.
-Then, leaving the transformation as **ZScore**, edit the columns to include the following column names:
+3. Double click on the **Normalize Data** module and view its settings, noting that it requires you to specify the transformation method and the columns to be transformed.
+Then, leaving the transformation as **ZScore**, edit the columns to include the following column names, click on **Save** and close:
     * PlasmaGlucose
     * DiastolicBloodPressure
     * TricepsThickness